 School Jurisdiction Funding Allocations

-This link will take you to a breakdown of the funding for each school jurisdiction, which shows the projected amount your school jurisdiction could receive in Budget 2013.
+This link will take you to the funding allocations for each school jurisdiction, including the projected amount your school jurisdiction could receive in Budget 2014.